wendux/fly/README.md

 In browsers, you can intercept global Ajax requests by replacing XMLHttpRequest with Fly engine, regardless of what network library the upper layer uses.
 More details click here [Ajax hook](https://wendux.github.io/dist/#/doc/flyio-en/hook)

-## Use in WeChat applet
+## Use in WeChat Mini Program

-The JavaScript runtime of   WeChat applets  is different from browser and node.  you can easily use fly in WeChat applet, More details click here  [Using fly in WeChat applet ](https://wendux.github.io/dist/#/doc/flyio-en/wx) .
+The  JavaScript runtime of   WeChat Mini Program  is different from browser and node.  you can also easily use fly in WeChat Mini Program, More details click here  [Using fly in WeChat applet ](https://wendux.github.io/dist/#/doc/flyio-en/wx) .

 ## Size